pirocks/glove-from-java/Readme.md

 This project allows you to easily call the original, reference implementation of GloVe from a Java/JVM language.
-Word vectors will be returned in DL4J format.
+Word vectors will be returned in [DL4J](https://deeplearning4j.org/) format.
+Created because of bugs in DL4J, which made there implementation of GloVe unusable.

 ### Dependencies

-You will need to have a ND4J backend in your classpath.
+You will need to have a [ND4J](https://deeplearning4j.org/docs/latest/nd4j-overview) backend in your classpath.

 ### Usage